ava-labs/avalanche-docs/docs/community/tutorials-contest/2021/red-dev-avalanche-chainlink-tutorial/README.md

 ## Audience

-To get the most out of this tutorial, you will need to have a basic understanding of Docker, Chainlink, Javascript, Node, Solidity, and how to write dApps.
+To get the most out of this tutorial, you will need to have a basic understanding of Docker, Chainlink, JavaScript, Node, Solidity, and how to write dapps.
 If you do not yet know about these topics, see the [**Resources**](#resources) section at the end for links to learn more.

 ## Overview

 At the very highest level, here is an overview of the process we will take you through in this tutorial.
-First we are going to show you how to install the necessary software required to run the Chainlink node, and then we will will explain to you how to run the Chainlink node within the Docker container.
+First we are going to show you how to install the necessary software required to run the Chainlink node, and then we will explain to you how to run the Chainlink node within the Docker container.
 After that, with the help of the Chainlink GUI, we can create a simple job which will be used in a smart contract to gather real-world data.